3upperm2n/Optimized-Torch/README.md

 [![Build Status](https://travis-ci.org/torch/distro.svg?branch=master)](https://travis-ci.org/torch/distro)

-Self-contained Torch+MKLDNN installation
+Torch
 ============
-This is a intel torch version which integrated Torch with MKLDNN library.
+Torch is a scientific computing framework with wide support for machine learning algorithms.
+It is easy to use and efficient, thanks to an easy and fast scripting language, LuaJIT, and an underlying C/CUDA implementation.

+###Intel Torch
+Intel Torch is dedicated to improving Torch performance when running on CPU, in particular Intel® Xeon processors (HSW+) Intel Torch integrated Torch with Intel® Math Kernel Library for Deep Neural Networks(Intel®MKL-DNN), which is a optimized  math library for deep neural network based on IA.
+Compared to the original Torch, Intel Torch gets 4.66x speedup using the convnet-benchmarks which includes AlexNet,VGG-E,GoogLenet,ResidualNet.
+Also the convergence of imagenet on Intel Torch AlexNet is checked.

+###requirements
-MKLDNN library is a optimized  math library for deep neural network based IA, and it will be integrated in MKL,so be sure you have installed the lastest MKL
+Intel®MKL-DNN is integrated in Intel®MKL,so be sure you have installed the lastest MKL version: parallel_studio_xe_2017_beta.
+Besides, a new patch is necessary for MKLDNN: mkl_2017b1_20160513_lnx.tgz . unzip this tgz file and link the mkl directory to /opt/intel/mkl.

 ###Building
 Before install, you should set the MKL path for cmake: